Skip to content

 Daniel Faber

-Dopamine is often referred to as the "feel good" neurotransmitter and plays a central role in our emotional well-being.
-But it's important to understand that dopamine isn't just about experiences of happiness—it's more about the excitement of anticipation and the pursuit of rewarding experiences.
+Dopamine is often referred to as the "feel-good" neurotransmitter and plays a pivotal role in our emotional well-being.
+But it's important to understand that dopamine isn't just about happy experiences—it's more about the excitement of anticipation and the pursuit of rewarding experiences.
 Think of dopamine as your brain's motivational messenger.
-It shoots up when you're about to experience something exciting, whether it's a delicious meal, a thrilling adventure, or achieving a personal goal.
+It surges when you're about to experience something exciting, whether it's a delicious meal, a thrilling adventure, or the achievement of a personal goal.
 It's the spark of anticipation that drives us to pursue those rewards and makes us feel alive and engaged.
 Contrary to the popular belief that dopamine is released when we're happy, it actually plays a crucial role on the path to happiness .

-In summary, dopamine is not the conductor of our happiness, but rather acts as a key player in the expectation and desire for rewards.
-Moreover, dopamine abnormalities are associated with neuropsychiatric disorders such as schizophrenia, Parkinson's disease, depression, and ADHD.
+In summary, dopamine is not the conductor of our happiness, but rather a key player in the anticipation and desire for rewards.
+Furthermore, dopamine abnormalities are associated with neuropsychiatric disorders such as schizophrenia, Parkinson's disease, depression, and ADHD.

 Cart